titansarus/amirmahdi-namjoo/content/authors/admin/_index.md

     url:  "https://sharif.edu"

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include computer security and privacy, high performance computing, operating systems, and computer architecture.
+bio: My research interests include computer security and privacy, high performance computing, operating systems, computer architecture, and software engineering.

 # Interests to show in About widget
 interests: